instant rava uttapam recipe with step by step photos – easy, quick and tasty uttapams made with rava (sooji or cream of wheat).

 these instant uttapams can be made plain or topped with onions, tomatoes or mixed grated veggies. i have shown both the plain as well as onion-tomato version in the stepwise pics. with the recipe you can even make mini uttapams. the recipe can be doubled or tripled too.

-rava uttapam recipe card below:
+rava uttapam recipe below:

-rava uttapam recipe - easy and quick uttapam made with sooji (rava or cream of wheat).
+instant rava uttapam recipe - easy and quick uttapam made with sooji (rava or cream of wheat).

 - ½ cup fine variety of rava (or sooji) or 100 grams (rava is not roasted)